rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 ### Cubemaps and Repacking
 You can add a custom step to run cubemaps, and to target bspzip onto your bsp for repacking.

 For cubemaps, in a new step set the following.
 You may change your cubemap settings to what you prefer, I just use these ones.
-Inspiration for this command was borrowed from [Compilepal](https://github.com/ruarai/CompilePal/blob/master/CompilePalX/Compilers/CubemapProcess.cs)
+Inspiration for this command was borrowed from [Compilepal](https://github.com/ruarai/CompilePal/blob/master/CompilePalX/Compilers/CubemapProcess.cs). **The game has to be closed beforehand to run the cubemap step.
+Make sure the game is closed before running or run a custom step with a script to kill the game automatically.**

 Command
 ```